nmshd/documentation/_docs_operate/configuration.md

 - **keyFile** `required`

-  The location of the key file to authenticate with the Google Cloud project.
+  The (absolute) path of the key file to authenticate with the Google Cloud project.

 #### webhooks <a href="{% link _docs_operate/modules.md %}#webhooks"><i class="fas fa-fw fa-info-circle"/></a> {#webhooks}